-Years since project Tonnes sequestered (tCO 2 e) Annual Years since project initiation Cumulative tonne-year value
+Years Since Project Tonnes Sequestered (tCO 2 e) Annual Years Since Project Initiation Cumulative Tonne-Year Value

-inception (10026) 1 2 3 55 56 (tCO2e)
+Inception (10020) 1 2 3 55 56 (tCO2e)

 1 100 1 1 1 1 0 55

-2 100 Annual 1 1 1 0 54
+2 100 1 1 1 0 54

-3 100 achieved 1 1 0 53
+3 100 Annual achieved 1 1 0 53

-tonne-
+••• tonne- •••

-55 100 year 1 0 1
+55 100 year value 1 0 1

-56 Risk of -5,500 value (tCO2e) 0 0
+56 Risk of -5,500 (tCO2e) 0 0

 Total 0 Total 1,540

-For projects with perpetual conservation easements with Required RM Terms, the project is issued FMUs on a tonne-tonne basis, as opposed to a tonne-year basis.
-The basis for gross crediting, prior to the application of any discounts and deductions for secondary effects and management for resilience, is the full amount of CO2e projected to be sequestered at 100 years.
+For projects with perpetual conservation easements with the terms indicated in Table 3.1, the project is issued FMUs on a tonne-tonne basis, as opposed to a tonne-year basis.
+The basis for gross crediting, prior to the application of any discounts and deductions for secondary effects and management for resilience, is the full amount of CO_2e projected to be sequestered at 100 years.
 These projects will continue to undergo project monitoring by the conservation easement holder as part of the conservation easement terms.
 Projects on public lands where ongoing management of the site is shown to be consistent with the long-term maintenance of expected increases in carbon stocks are also issued FMUs on a tonne-tonne basis.
-Gross crediting for such projects is the full amount of CO2e projected to be sequestered at the lesser of the point in time when CMAI is achieved or 100 years.
+Gross crediting for such projects is the full amount of CO_2e projected to be sequestered at the lesser of the point in time when CMAI is achieved or 100 years.